What is an Employment Contract?

 Also known as a contract of employment or employment agreement, an employment contract lays out the rights and responsibilities of both employer and employee.
 More specifically an employment contract can include:

-- Salary or wages: Contracts will itemize the salary, wage, or commission that has been agreed upon.
+- Salary or wages: Contracts will include the salary, wage, or commission that has been agreed upon.

-- Schedule: In some cases, an employment contract will include the days and hours an employee is expected to work.
+- Schedule: In some cases, an employment agreement will include the days and hours an employee is expected to work.

 - Duration of employment: An employment contract will specify the length of time the employee agrees to work for the company.
 In some cases, this might be an ongoing period of time.
 In other cases, it might be an agreement set for a specific duration.
 Other times, a minimum duration is laid out, with the possibility of extending that period.

-- General responsibilities: Contracts can list the various duties and tasks a worker will be expected to fulfill while employed.
+- General responsibilities: Employee contracts can list the various duties and tasks a worker will be expected to fulfill while employed.

 - Confidentiality: Although you may have to sign a separate non-disclosure agreement, sometimes a contract might include a statement about confidentiality.